-CAW has the right to group orders from the Client with orders from other Clients as far as CAW can reasonably presume that such aggregation serves the best interests of the Client.
+CAW has the right to group orders from the Client with orders from other Clients as long as CAW can reasonably presume that such aggregation serves the best interests of the Client.

-When grouping orders, CAW ensures that the execution of these orders is distributed fairly.
+When grouping orders, CAW ensures that the execution of these orders has been fairly distributed.
 In addition, the company ensures that grouped orders are processed in a non-discriminatory manner.

-Finally, if positions on specific financial instruments already exist, CAW will serve the interests of the Client by taking into account the original execution venue of such positions and will use the same venues to avoid additional execution and/or custody fees.
+Finally, if positions on specific financial instruments already exist, CAW will serve the interests of the Client by taking into account the execution venue of such positions and will use the same venues to avoid additional execution and/or custody fees.

 c.
-Accepted order types
+Types of order allowed